Todd Goldstein: Essendon

-Goldstein played 30 matches for Essendon over two seasons, before being delisted at the end of the 2025 AFL season.
+Goldstein was delisted at the end of the 2025 season.
 Despite being 37 years of age, Goldstein signalled his intention to continue playing at a third club if he could find a suitor.
+In November 2025, Goldstein officially announced his retirement from the AFL after being unable to find a suitor.
+After announcing his retirement, Goldstein stayed with Essendon as a part-time ruck coach for 2026.